Deb Lawrence

 I knew that I had enough clothes.
 The rod in the closet groaned each time I hung up another new outfit.
 Or should I say more accurately, the rods in all three closets in my house were packed with clothes.
-Of course, there was the master bedroom closet which held the current season’s clothes, the guest bedroom closet that held my off-season clothes and my office closet that stored clothes for business trips.
-Now that I worked from home, these clothes were used almost exclusively for quarterly business meetings.
+Of course, there was the main bedroom closet which held the current season’s clothes, the guest bedroom closet that held my off-season clothes, and my office closet that stored clothes for business trips.
+Now that I worked from home, these clothes were worn only on rare occasions.

 Life is more casual in Arizona.
 One does not need as many clothes as our northern neighbors with their four seasons.
 I would divide our year into two seasons: Spring/Summer and Fall/Winter.
 So we should need fewer clothes, right?
 Right?